 1912 was a big year for the city, politically and industrially.
 The Titanic, born in Belfast’s shipyards, sank and the Solemn Ulster League and Covenant was signed

 The history of the city

 The second event marked the start of Northern Ireland as a separate state, opposing plans for Irish Home Rule, and set the stage for future bloody battles.
 With the recent anniversary of the outbreak of World War 1 and some of its deadliest battles, the sacrifice of many of its sons is being marked in Belfast.
 During the so called decade of centenaries running until 2022, other landmark events including the Easter Rising and its impact North and South of the border with Eire have also been remembered.

 You cannot ignore the history of the Troubles when writing about Belfast.
 The sectarian conflict erupted in the late 1960s and divided communities along sectarian (broadly Catholic and Protestant) lines, something visible today in the Peace Wall between the Shankill and the Falls.

-Ironically, the start of the conflict coincided with a cultural revival in the city, with poets like Michael Longley and the late Seamus Heaney taking the stage with pop culture legends such as Van Morrison and George Best.
-Running alongside the many horrific events of this era, which resulted in the deaths of over 3,000 people, there was evidence of the people of Belfast’s stoical endurance.
+Ironically, the start of the conflict coincided with a cultural revival in the city, with poets like Michael Longley and Seamus Heaney taking the stage with pop culture legends such as Van Morrison and George Best.
+Running alongside the many horrific events of this era, which resulted in the deaths of more than 3,000 people, there was evidence of the people of Belfast’s stoical endurance.

 And as a result of the peace process which began in the 1990s a different Belfast started to emerge from the conflict, one which began to pride itself on its diversity, with a vibrant Asian and Chinese and most recently, Polish and African communities now joining the mix.
 Like all big modern cities, it has had to endure the uncertainties brought about by a difficult economic climate, but today it is a city that is better known for its plentiful festivals than for its bombs.